slurpey/LocalWhisperTyping/BEGINNER_SETUP.md

 # 🧠 Complete Beginner's Guide to LocalWhisperTyping
 *A step-by-step guide for absolute beginners.
 Every step is required.
 No programming knowledge expected.*

+## 🤖 Need Personal Help?
+Try Our AI Assistant!

+**Get interactive installation support:** **[Local Whisper Typing Windows Helper](https://chatgpt.com/g/g-68b6e24e607c819184c9aaf5afe79b27-local-whisper-typing-windows-helper)**

+This custom ChatGPT can:
+- Walk you through each step personally
+- Answer your specific questions in real-time
+- Help troubleshoot any problems you encounter
+- Adapt instructions to your exact Windows setup

+*Use this guide alongside the AI assistant, or follow this guide independently.*

+---

 ## ✅ What This Tool Does

 This tool listens to your voice and types what you say automatically: